Microcontroladores-2020/Filipe-Abelha/README.md

 # Microcontroller course

-The projects below are based on the PIC16F877A architecture and were executed using [PIC Simulator IDE](https://www.oshonsoft.com/pic.html).
+The projects below are based on the PIC16F877A architecture and were executed with [PIC Simulator IDE](https://www.oshonsoft.com/pic.html).

 ## Project 1: Twinkling Lights
 Starting with 0x55 (01010101), invert all bits using the COMF command.